braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_recommend.md

 ### Step 3: Export an Amplitude cohort to Braze

-To export users from Amplitude to Braze, first create a [cohort](https://help.amplitude.com/hc/en-us/articles/231881448-Behavioral-Cohorts) of users you wish to export.
+First, to export users from Amplitude to Braze, create a [cohort](https://help.amplitude.com/hc/en-us/articles/231881448-Behavioral-Cohorts) of users you wish to export.
 Once you have created a cohort, click **Sync to...** to export these users to Braze.

 #### Scheduled cohort syncs